HypothesisWorks/hypothesis/README.rst

 knows how to save most common types, and custom serializations can be defined if you need them.

-The default format is a very simple subset of JSON stored in an SQLite database.
-You can create a DB for this as follows:
+The feature is not on by default as randomly creating a database for you would be surprising behaviour, but it's easy to turn on.

 .. code:: python